jamacz/mink/README.md

 ## Known Issues

-- Loops that cannot be optimised are not currently representable in the compuled code - there are surprisingly few cases where a loop cannot be optimised.
+- Loops that cannot be optimised are not currently representable in the compiled code - there are surprisingly few cases where a loop cannot be optimised.
 Immediate plans to patch this.
 - A run-length encoding representation of the stack puts a limit on the size of each run of `!`s.
 There are long term plans to patch this.